NFID Policies for Managing Commercial Support and Conflicts of Interest

 3.2 NFID maintains written documentation of letters of agreement, specifying that all support is in the form of unrestricted educational grants.
 The supporter agrees not to be involved in any aspect of the planning or implementation of the activity.

 3.3 All commercial support is provided with the full knowledge and approval of NFID.
-Commercial support is disclosed in all promotional material and at the time of the educational activity.
+Commercial support is disclosed in promotional material and at the time of the educational activity.

 3.4 Letters of agreement outline the terms, conditions, and purposes of the commercial support.